 If there is someone out there who doesn’t know what the little mermaid Ariel is looking for, I will rectify that immediately: legs.
 She wants legs.
 As she is the younger princess out of seven sisters and kind of daddy Triton’s favorite, she doesn’t have much left to wish for.
 Except for legs.
 She desires to be human so much that, while she compulsively collects man-made artifacts falling on the ocean’s bed from shipwrecks, she makes a reckless deal with a super-evil sea witch.
 After the deal is done, she sets off frolicking under the sun, finally part of our world.

 We will not follow her there, though.
-As it happens, hidden inside Ariel’s oceanic secret vault-cave, magically not melting away, we find our second Easter egg inspired by real art: Magdalene With the Smoking Flame, a celebrated painting by Georges de la Tour.
+As it happens, hidden inside Ariel’s oceanic secret vault-cave, magically not melting away, we find our second art reference inspired by real art: Magdalene With the Smoking Flame, a celebrated painting by Georges de la Tour.

 It isn’t surprising that they omitted the flagellating detail in The Little Mermaid movie frame.
 It is conveniently hidden by the princess’ hand.
 Perhaps it isn’t there at all.
-However, even if ‘Disneyfied’ just a touch, the truthfulness of the reproduction is laudable.
-Moreover, it is easy to understand why Ariel would keep this oil-on-canvas.
+However, even if “Disneyfied” is just a touch, the truthfulness of the reproduction is laudable.
+Moreover, it is easy to understand why Ariel would keep this oil on canvas.
 I mean, look at Mary’s lower bits!
 Those are legs one could kill for.

 Anyway, while the talking furnishings plot in the high ceiling hallway, once again our dear Disney animators took the chance to display their knowledge of real art.
 This time one must really be looking for it.
-Let’s see if you can spot this Easter egg: it is the copy of an acclaimed tronie made by a Dutch painter, people wrote books and made movies about it, at the center of it there is a singularly big earring… have you guessed?
+Let’s see if you can spot this art reference: it is the copy of an acclaimed tronie made by a Dutch painter, people wrote books and made movies about it, at the center of it there is a singularly big earring… Have you guessed?

 This beautiful, fair girl could be anyone.
 It is part of her charm and constitutes fertile ground for all sorts of speculations.
 That is indeed one of the reasons why this piece, relatively small in size, gathered so much attention.
 This observation, however, takes nothing away from the exquisite technique and the superfine rendering of the materials.

-As time passes and the movie takes us through several years in few minutes (accompanied by one of the songs, of course), Elsa is locked in her room most of the time.
+As time passes and the movie takes us through several years in a few minutes (accompanied by one of the songs, of course), Elsa is locked in her room most of the time.
 Anna gets bored but is free to roam around as she pleases.
 Having this whole brand new castle to furbish, once again Disney’s visual artists gifted us with an exciting sequence: Anna, singing and skipping around the palace, shows us many paintings hanging on the walls.
 There are several reproductions of real art, some more faithful than others.
-Our Easter egg basket is getting heavy!
 Among the many, I would like to talk to you about The Swing.

 Let it go!
 Let it go!